code-with-amitk/Code-examples/DS_Questions/Data_Structures/Trees/binary-search-tree/Number_of_Ways_to_Reorder_Array_to_Get_Same_BST.md

 public:
     long long dfs(vector<int>& nums, vvLL& pascal_triangle) {
         int size = nums.size();

-        if (size <= 2)
+        // if less than 3 elements, there is only possible way to arrange elements. if (size <= 2)
             return 1;

+        // Count elements less than root, they will come in left subtree
-        vector<int> left, right;
+        // elements greater than root, they will come in right subtree vector<int> left, right;
         for (int i=1;i<size;++i) {
             if (nums[i] < nums[0])